mucsci-students/2021fa-420-Java/README.md

 Open up a console or terminal and cd into the path that you copied from STEP 3

 STEP 5:

 # IF ON LINUX OR MAC
   Type: ./gradlew clean build

+  Then,

+  Type: ./gradlew run -q --console=plain

 # IF ON WINDOWS
   Type: .\gradlew clean build

-STEP 6:
-# IF ON LINUX OR MAC
-  Type: ./gradlew run -q --console=plain

-# IF ON WINDOWS
+  Then,

   Type: .\gradlew run -q --console=plain